rjkviegas/skills-workshops/week-1/TDD_process.md

 ```
 As a board game player,
 So that I can keep track of past and previous rolls
-I want to record the result of each dice roll
+I want to record each dice roll
 ```

 ```